-Once you’ve got this base down pat, you can then experiment with savoury or sweet flavors.
+Once you’ve got this base down pat, you can then experiment with savory or sweet flavors.
 This will turn your pizza into something unique and sensational every time.
-It’s all about getting creative, mixing flavours, or using whatever you have on hand.
+It’s all about getting creative, mixing flavors, or using whatever you have on hand.
 It’s cheap, versatile and everyone will love it!

 1 1/2 cups of plain flour